Qumulo/docs/rest-api-guide/cluster-creation-v4/v4_cluster_object-backed_create.md

 category: /Cluster Creation V4
 methods:
   post:
-    summary: Form an object-backed cluster with the given set of node IPs, fault domain IDs, object storage URIs and admin password.
+    summary: Create an object-backed cluster with the given set of node IPs, fault domain IDs, object storage URIs and admin password.
 This API is deprecated in favor of /v5/cluster/object-backed/create
     parameters: []
     response_body: {}
     responses: